Shriinivas/blenderbezierutils/README.md

 After installation, a new tab: 'Bézier Utilities' is displayed in Object and Edit modes on 'Active Tool and Workspace settings' area on the properties panel. <br/>
 There will also appear two new buttons - <b>Flexi Draw Bézier</b> and <b>Flexi Edit Bézier</b> - in Object Mode and a <b>Flexi Grease Bézier</b> button in GP Draw Mode on the toolshelf.

+## Modular Refactored Version (Work in Progress)

+A modular refactored version of this addon is available in the [`bezier_utils/`](bezier_utils/) directory.
+This version restructures the monolithic `blenderbezierutils.py` file into a proper Python package with organized modules for better maintainability.

+**Status:** Currently in testing phase.
+For production use, please continue using `blenderbezierutils.py`.

+See [`bezier_utils/README.md`](bezier_utils/README.md) for installation instructions and details about the modular structure.

 # Overview

 The tools Flexi Draw , Flexi Edit and Flexi Grease are interactive tools that allow drawing and editing Bézier curves.